Rochedo098/Rochedo098/README.md

 > [Power of Stars](https://github.com/Rochedo098/PowerOfStars)  is a simple magic mod for FabricMC.

 > [CoffeeMC](https://github.com/Rochedo098/CoffeeMC) is a simple mod that adds coffees to minecraft.
-This project is not available to the public yet.

 > [Droids](https://github.com/Rochedo098/Droids) change yourself with modules, plugins and armor to transform into an droid